chenyiguang8/SimpleWeather/README.md

 # SimpleWeather
-This is a project I build to practic MVP architecture
+This is a project I build to practice MVP architecture

 ## ScreenShots